procount/pinn/README_PINN.md

 ## Cmdline Options

-The following is a complete list of all the PINN options that can be added to the `recovery.cmdline` file on the PINN recovery partition to affect its operation:
+The following is a complete list of all the PINN options that can be added to the `cmdline.txt` file on the PINN recovery partition to affect its operation:

 - **runinstaller**: This option is present when PINN is first installed to cause it to reformat the SD card.
 Once reformatted, PINN will delete this option.
 Manually adding it back in will cause PINN to reformat the SD card on next boot.
 (See also `forceruninstaller`) The `reserve` and `provision` options will be used to adjust the size of the partitions as instructed.
 If there is a wpa_supplicant.conf or dhcpcd.conf file in the /settings partition, they will be preserved across this repartitioning action so that the network is not lost when performing it remotely.